Capricorn1/ipv6-router-scripts/etc/README.md

 ## The systemd Directory

 This directory does not contain bash scripts.
-Instead it contains one configuration file that sets the `SendRelease=false` parameter for the DHCPv6 client that talks to the Verizon DHCP6 server.
-That parameter tells our DHCP client to not send the release directive (DHCPRELEASE) when the WAN interface is shut down and restarted.
-For some time period, our router will get the same because this is set.
-It is not guaranteed to be the same forever, but since setting this parameter my router has gotten the same prefix delegation for months.
+Instead, it contains one configuration file that sets the `SendRelease=false` parameter for the DHCPv6 client that talks to the Verizon DHCP6 server.
+That parameter tells our DHCP client not to send the release directive (DHCPRELEASE) when the WAN interface is shut down and restarted.
+Our router will get the same for some time because this is set.
+It is not guaranteed to be the same forever, but since setting this parameter, my router has gotten the same prefix delegation for months.

-The netplan directory section above mentioned that Netplan creates runtime files that are based on the name and contents of the YAML configuration file.
+The Netplan directory section mentioned that Netplan creates runtime files based on the name and contents of the YAML configuration file.
 In our example, the directories are found in the `/run/systemd/network` directory as the files `10-netplan-enp2s0.network` and `10-netplan-enp4s0.network`.

 ```